TranPhucVinh/C/Physical layer/Process/Message queue/Implementations.md

 ## Send message to a message queue

-Create a queue if not existed or get the ``msqid`` key if that message queue has already existed with flag ``0666``.
+Create a queue if not existed or get the ``msqid`` key if that message queue has already existed with flag ``0666`` as permission.
 Then send message to that queue.

 ```c
 #include <stdio.h>